refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/adding-search-and-filters.md

 ## Overview

-In the previous ["Adding List Page"](/docs/tutorial/adding-crud-pages/antd/index) section, we have displayed posts data in a table.
+In the previous ["Adding List Page"](/docs/tutorial/adding-crud-pages/antd/index) section, we have displayed products data in a table.
 Now we will add search and filters to the table to user can have more control over the data.

 ## Adding Search and Filters